gbif/hp-sanbi/_posts/2021-11-07-biodiversity-digitization.md

     isPrimary: true
 ---

+SANBI-GBIF was invited to showcase its experiences with data mobilisation and other aspects at the Biodiversity Digitization Conference.

 ![Biodiversity Digitization](/assets/images/BiodiversityDigitization.jpg)

 A flagship Biodiversity Digitization Conference was held from the 22nd - 23rd September 2021, hosted by